pvlib/pvlib-python/docs/sphinx/source/clearsky.rst

 1. A :py:class:`~pvlib.location.Location` object's
    :py:meth:`~pvlib.location.Location.get_clearsky` method.
-2. The functions contained within the :py:mod:`~pvlib.clearsky` module, including :py:func:`~pvlib.clearsky.ineichen` and :py:func:`~pvlib.clearsky.simplified_solis`.
+2. The functions contained in the :py:mod:`~pvlib.clearsky` module, including :py:func:`~pvlib.clearsky.ineichen` and :py:func:`~pvlib.clearsky.simplified_solis`.

-Users that work with simple time series data may prefer to use :py:meth:`~pvlib.location.Location.get_clearsky`, while users that want finer control, more explicit code, or work with multidimensional data may prefer to use the basic functions.
+Users that work with simple time series data may prefer to use :py:meth:`~pvlib.location.Location.get_clearsky`, while users that want finer control, more explicit code, or work with multidimensional data may prefer to use the basic functions in the :py:mod:`~pvlib.clearsky` module.

 The :ref:`location` subsection demonstrates the easiest way to obtain a time series of clear sky data for a location.
 The :ref:`ineichen` and :ref:`simplified_solis` subsections detail the clear sky algorithms and input data.

 We'll need these imports for the examples below.